 Nintendo had a 60 billion yen difference between their profit projections for 2014 (55B yen) and it’s actual losses (25B yen), due to poor sales of the Wii U

 Nvidia grew to a $10 billion company by doing one thing and doing it well.
 The company’s graphics chips and GPUs were the backbone of some of the most successful video game systems in history.
-In 2015, the company saw a radical new opportunity.
-In 2015, the company saw a radical new opportunity – to use it’s knowledge of processing power to support the emergence of AI and machine learning.
+In 2015, the company saw a radical new opportunity – to use its knowledge of processing power to support the emergence of AI and machine learning.

 In just a few years, Nvidia had opened up hugely successful new revenue lines by selling specialized data center services to AI-focused software companies, and by partnering with forward-thinking automotive companies like Toyota to support the development of autonomous cars.